 › All students must submit standardized test scores.
 You have two options to complete your standardized testing requirement.

-› Your first option is submit the SAT I Reasoning Test and two SAT Subject Tests of your choice, both of which are administered by the College Board.
+› Your first option is submit the SAT I Reasoning Test.

-› Your second option is to submit the ACT with the optional writing section.
+› Your second option is to submit the ACT with the writing section.

 › All standardized test results must be sent directly from the testing agency to Boston College.
 Boston College's SAT CEEB code is 3083.
 Boston College's ACT code is 1788.